Dolphin (emulator): Cancelled Steam release and objections from Nintendo (2023)

 In March 2023, the Dolphin developers announced that they would be releasing a version of the emulator on the Steam platform, in "early access", by Q2 2023.
 On the Steam page there were no depictions of officially licensed Wii or GameCube games, no specific mention of Nintendo by the Dolphin developers and a statement that "this app does not come with games".
 The Dolphin developers touted that the Steam version would have better integration into Steam UI which followed the Dolphin developers receiving a Steam Deck ahead of its release.
 In May 2023, they announced that the Steam release would be indefinitely postponed due to a cease and desist citing the DMCA from Nintendo sent to Valve.
 Project treasurer Pierre Bourdon, who was named in the email, stated that the presence of an AES-128 key used to encrypt Wii game discs in the emulator's source code may have allowed Nintendo to take down the Steam release.
 A spokesperson for Nintendo stated to Kotaku that Dolphin "illegally circumvents Nintendo's protection measures" and that "illegal emulators or illegal copies of games harms development and ultimately stifles innovation".
 YouTuber and video game developer Dimitris Giannakis stated on his Modern Vintage Gamer channel that he found evidence, in 2020, of a user named "Littlemac123" warning about the presence of the keys in the RetroArch Core source code.

 On July 20, 2023, the Dolphin developers announced that the planned Steam release for the emulator has been cancelled due to legal objections from Nintendo.
 They clarified in a blog post that Nintendo did not issue a DMCA notice but was actually contacted by Valve who sought Nintendo's approval prior to allowing Dolphin to be released on Steam.
 They also announced that they would not remove the decryption key following legal consultation over its use, arguing that the presence of the AES key used by the Wii to decrypt retail games falls under the reverse engineering exemption in 17 U.S.C. § 1201(f), which allows for interoperability, and has mentioned how the key in question has become common knowledge since its discovery.
-As a result, google searches for the emulator have surged.
+As a result, online searches for the emulator have surged.

-Rolling release cycle (2024–ongoing)
+Rolling release cycle (2024–present)

 On July 2, 2024, the developers announced that Dolphin was moving to a rolling release cycle going forward.
 This means there will be no version 6.0, but instead more frequent smaller updates.
 The first release using this new cadence is Dolphin 2407.
 Later that month, Dolphin added support for RetroAchievements on GameCube games.
 On June 4, 2025, Dolphin added support for Wii Speak emulation and game requested anisotropic filtering.
+In February 2026, Triforce arcade system support was merged into mainline Dolphin.
+On March 16, 2026, RetroAchievements's official X profile announced that RetroAchievements will release in Dolphin on March 19, 2026.